chunliangliu2020/Bidirectional-Molecule-Generation-with-Recurrent-Neural-Networks/README.md

 -  The batch size should not exceed the number of SMILES that you have in your fine-tuning file (taking into account the data augmentation).

 ## Preprint<a name="Preprint"></a>
-A preprint version of the original manuscript is available as pdf in this repository ([preprint](preprint) folder).
-This document is the unedited Author’s version of a Submitted Work that was subsequently accepted for publication in the Journal of Chemical Information and Modeling, copyright © American Chemical Society after peer review.
+A preprint (not peer-reviewed) version of the original manuscript is available as a pdf in this repository ([preprint](preprint) folder).
+This document is the unedited version of a Submitted Work that was subsequently accepted for publication in the Journal of Chemical Information and Modeling, copyright © American Chemical Society after peer review.
 To access the final edited and published work see https://pubs.acs.org/doi/10.1021/acs.jcim.9b00943.

 ## Authors<a name="Authors"></a>